realm/realm-js/contrib/react-native-debugging.md

 This will copy the project into the node_modules folder and monitor for changes.

 ###
-## Debugging Javascript
+## Debugging JavaScript

-The project should now be prepared to debug javascript.
+The project should now be prepared to debug JavaScript.
 Safari will be needed to do this.
 The first step is to activate the Develop menu item:

 ![Safari Prefrences](./assets/safariPreferences.png)

 Now start running the app in the iOS simulator, either from Xcode or the command line.
-When the app is started, click the Develop menu item in safari, highlight the running simulator name and click JSContext.
+When the app is started, click the Develop menu item in Safari, highlight the running simulator name and click JSContext.
 Selecting "Automatically Show Web Inspector for JSContexts" will make sure the inspector is shown after reloads to the app.

 ![Select JSContext](./assets/selectJscontext.png)

 In the inspector select the Sources tab.
 The index.bundle can now be expanded to view the source directories.
-Find the desired js file and set some breakpoints to debug.
+Find the desired JS file and set some breakpoints to debug.

 ![Safari Inspector](./assets/safariInspector.png)

-<b>NOTE</b>: if in the process of this guide, the javascript is not visible, it may be necessary to download and use [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/) instead
+<b>NOTE</b>: if, in the process of this guide, the JavaScript source files are not visible, it may be necessary to download and use [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/) instead.

 ## Debugging C++

 The project should now be prepared to set breakpoints in C++.
 In Xcode, open the `src` folder, which should be visible in the project workspace.
-Find the desired c++ file and set some breakpoints to debug.
+Find the desired C++ file and set some breakpoints to debug.

 ![Xcode C++ Breakpoint](./assets/xcodeCppBreakpoint.png)

 ## References

 [Debugging React Native iOS apps with Safari](http://blog.nparashuram.com/2019/10/debugging-react-native-ios-apps-with.html)